CongVuDuc/workproject/README.md

 pip install flask_cors
 python payment.py

+Terminal 3
 python messaging.py

+Terminal 4
 python order_handler.py

+Terminal 5
 python request_handler.py

 Any modifications needed to be made to files/folders Executing program
-1. To use customer UI: enable through Terminal localhost:3000
+1. To use customer UI: enable through Terminal 1 and 2 It can be found on localhost:3000/login.html
+Login information
+Username: ESDisFun
+Password: 123456

-2. To use supplier UI: run on localhost
+2. To use supplier UI: run on localhost/workproject/supplier_app/lilee_co.html No login is required

 How to run the program
 1. Open through

-Step-by-step bullets

-code blocks for commands

-Help

-Any advise for common problems or issues.

-command to run if program contains helper info
-Authors
-Contributors names and contact info